akando42/next-map/public/content/locations/qatar/research.md

 ==> British and American engineers with the Saudi Arabia princes built a nation of more than 30 million people from an empty desert with no farmland, water lake or river.
 ==> First used the Qatar peninsula, the Bahrain island and the UAE United Arab Emirate as their startup coastal towns ==> Built an Oil Pipeline and Road Network connecting the Persian Gulf with the Red Sea across the Desert.
-==> Qatar and Bahrain port would connect through Ryatdh in the high mountain desert to Qatar and Bahrain port.
+==> Qatar and Bahrain port would connect through Riyadh in the high mountain desert to Mecca as a Miracle of the Desert.
-==> Ryatdh is the only city with underground water in the middle of the Arabian desert.
+==> Riyadh is the only city with underground water in the middle of the Arabian desert.
 Maybe they started drilling for Underground Water first using manual methods before they found OIL in the Arabian peninsula.
 ==> Maybe there are OIL everywhere within the Permian layer of the Underground Rock formation but they pick the Middle East for easy management of the Global Energy consumption.
 ==> Permian layer required modern technology from Britain and US for drilling and pumping oil and gas up to the surface.
-==> The Arabian Peninsula Used to be under the ocean but risen up, so that area contains large deposit of fossil fuel ==> The Babylon river flowing from the Turkey highland to the Iraqi delta and the Persian Gulf resulting in the largest farmland region North of the Arabian Peninsula.
+==> The Arabian Peninsula Used to be under the ocean but risen up like in the Bible Story so that area contains large deposit of fossil fuel
+==> The Babylon river flowing from the Turkey highland to the Iraqi delta and the Persian Gulf resulting in the largest farmland region North of the Arabian Peninsula.
 ==> The Persian delta of Babylon was the capital of the famous Persian empire that invaded Ancient Greek nation states and defeated Sparta.
 ==> The naval stroke point of Constantinople, modern day Istanbul is the regular flash point of conflicts with the Greek genes of Europe and the Persian genes of the Asia
-==> The Iraq war is a repeat of the historical war between the Persian Empire and Macedonia.
-Persian Empire possesses the largest Delta of Arabian peninsula while Macedonia possesses the largest Delta of the Greek mountainous region.
+==> The Iraq war is a repeat of the historical wars between the Persian Empire and Macedonia.   ==> Persian Empire possesses the largest Delta of Arabian peninsula while Macedonia possesses the largest Delta of the Greek mountainous region.
 ==> The Hollywood movie of Alexander the Great was created as the propaganda tool to raise defense spending and public support for Bush dynasty invasion of Iraq and the Persian gene historical territorial.
 ==> Kuwait and Saudi Arabia are two massive desert land area that drill testing and crude oil extraction could be done cheaply from the fossil fuel deposit underground.
 ==> Saudi Arabia oil drilling field is the largest in the world next to the Qatar peninsula.
 ==> Before WW2, Saudi Arabia was not a nation but a fragmented confederation of nomadic tribes living in the desert.
-==> Iraq is the most populous nation in the Middle East with the longest river in the region.
+==> Persian Empire of Iraq and Iraq was 1 nation with the largest population in the Middle East with the longest river in the region.
 ==> Saudi Arabia and their RyAT capital started from a high mountain valley in the middle of the Arabia desert with British assistance to slowly erode the strength of Persian Empire of Babylon, modern day Iraq.
 ==> RyAT, Saudi Arabia is the Arab capital of UK assassins.
 The assassins of Saudi Arabia capital did not have farmlands or any rivers but just an underground water spring and excessive mount of near ground surface oil wells.
 ==> The post WW2 Saudi Arabia started out as a small mountain town of few thousands people in 1945 achieves a population of more than 30 million people by 2025 by selling and utilizing cheap oil and gas to exchange and build highly engineered cities in the middle of a Dry desert.
 ==> The city of Ryat with very little rain but many engineers and energy able to reach the population of more than 7 million people
-==> British and American built 2 main highways, one from Bahrain and Qatar crossing Ryatdh aka RAT to the Red Sea and another one along the Red Sea coast.
+==> British and American built 2 main highways, one from Bahrain and Qatar crossing Riyadh aka RAT to the Red Sea and another one along the Red Sea coast.
 ==> Wanted Movie RAT with Casino watch  aka Succide Bombers or Kamikaze Pilots ==> All food supplies of Ryat comes from the Port of Bahrain and Qatar with almost no farmland anywhere in the Saudi Arabia desert.
 ==> All water supply of Ryat comes from Underground Drilling and Sea Water Desalination plants.